frizensami/singapore-bloodstocks-bot/README.md

 Telegram bot that informs users of Singapore's blood stocks levels from https://www.redcross.sg.

-Bot live at http://t.me/sgbloodstocksbot or @sgbloodstocksbot.
+Bot is live at http://t.me/sgbloodstocksbot or @sgbloodstocksbot.

+*Disclaimer*: This is an unofficial data source: I do not know for sure if these are the exact numbers, but I strongly believe that they are via some educated guesses.
+Regardless, this information comes without any warranty or guarantees of any sort.

 ## Features
 - `/check` current blood stocks level